franslundberg/binson-java/README.md

 The code in src/ only depends on the JVM (Java 6 or later should work).

 The tests in src-test/ depends on JUnit (junit-4.12.jar, hamcrest-core-1.3.jar).
+JUnit jars are not included in the repo.

 Log